 The Dream Inn, a Santa Cruz landmark, has just reopened after a fantastic retro-chic makeover—and their stylish new oceanview banquet space is so ready for primetime.

-I spent my 4th of July at The Carneros Inn in Napa for the wedding of Christy & Christian.
+I spent my 4th of July at The Carneros Resort and Spa in Napa for the wedding of Christy & Christian.
 It was such a treat to be a part of this event.
 Not only did I get to go to one of my favorite places in Wine Country but I got to witness a truly beautiful wedding.
 Martha Stewart eat your heart out!

 It would be great if you could turn your entire wedding wish list into reality, but in this tough economic climate it’s not always easy to do.
 So rather than trying to get everything perfect, couples are striving for a more realistic goal: making just one detail of their wedding so memorable that guests will be talking about it for years to come.
 I like to call this the “wow” factor.

 Want to have a giraffe crash your wedding?
 It’s possible, and for animal lovers, it would be a jaw-dropping story to tell for years to come.
 If you want to get wild at your wedding, consider these animal-friendly venues in Southern California: